pingswept/me30-website/content/logistics/exercises.md

 - at 3.3 V?
 - at ground?

-Sketch and label the current path for each of those base states.
+Sketch the current path for each of those base states.

 ![add BJT to corner of an H-bridge](/img/Hbridge-corner-BJT.jpg)